kanno-soe/kanno-soe/Exposition/Theory.md

 ## Floor-face and act-time face

+**Floor** is defined as the term *nippapañca-dhātu*, a privative term of “not proliferation”.

+**Act-time** is defined as the term *vacī-saṅkhāra*, a term for discursive/verbal thought.

+The two terms can intersect, in what we might call **discernment-without-grasping**, however in common usage each is a term focusing on that specific definition without considering whether the other term is present of not.

+We can talk of the ”floor” at act-time in the same way that one can talk of sleep at act-time — it doesn’t in itself require the person to be sleeping to do so, or cause one to sleep necessarily, or anything like that.

-The **floor** is not a first moment, a hidden base, or a final substance.
-It is the tier at which no deeper support is claimed and no distinction is doing separating work.
-A **floor-face** is this Encounter read under that no-own-being, no-claim condition. **Act-time** is the conventional diagnostic tier at which this call, this receiving, this response, this practice, and the distinctions needed to describe them are live.
-It is not a second Resonance before or after the floor-face.
+The floor is not a first moment, a hidden base, or a final substance.
+Generally, we talk of the floor as *doing no separating work*.
+That’s because we even though distinctions can be made in designation-without-grasping (the intersection of act-time with floor), the floor term itself has no notion of separation.

+Act-time is the conventional diagnostic tier at which this call, this receiving, this response, this practice, and the distinctions needed to describe them are live.

+The **floor-face** is another case of act-time, floor intersection, this time with no elaboration either, which corresponds to “thusness”.

 The shushō reading introduced above is one example: